1975 Dutch singer-songwriter Anouk is born Anouk Teeuwe in The Hague, Netherlands.

 1974 Dr. John releases the album Desitively Bonnaroo.
 The title, a creole saying for "good stuff," provides the appellation for the Bonnaroo music festival.

-1972 Heavy metal bassist Paul Gray (of Slipknot) is born in Los Angeles, California, but will be raised in Des Moines, Iowa.
+1972 Slipknot bass player Paul Gray is born in Los Angeles, but is raised in Des Moines, Iowa.

 1964 Rapper Biz Markie is born Marcel Theo Hall in New Jersey.